 - working professionals who need to maintain their work schedule but need help learning sobriety skills and receiving therapy to overcome and addiction

-Another important piece of Pathways Recovery and what makes us stand out is that we offer family education programs as well.
+Another important piece of Pathways Recovery ,in Sacramento, and what makes us stand out is that we offer family education programs as well.
 We know that recovery is a full family program, so we created programs that help mend the whole family.

 We know all too well how deeply one person’s addiction can affect an entire family, as well as how the family often misunderstands alcoholism and drug use.
 Therefore, we offer a weekly family education program that is free and open to anyone over age 16 who would like to better understand addiction and how to support anyone who needs help learning how to help a loved one with a drug or alcohol addiction.
 The classes are offered once a week at our counseling center in Roseville.
 We also offer private individual family counseling sessions.

 It is important to recognize when you are a family member may need to seek care.

 How Do I Know if I Need Marijuana Addiction Treatment?